Home

 The seafaring nature of the town dominated its development with wharfs, harbour, pubs, warehouses and shops and the early Georgian character of this part of town is well preserved.
 Further town development came with the railhead being established here in the 1830's when major Victorian influences and prosperity produced some grand Civic buildings, still standing, and the building of the only Promenade in Cornwall.
 There are also fine Art Deco buildings and a restored Lido built close by the original settlement site.

 Sir Humphry Davy, one of the foremost chemists of the nineteenth century and inventor of the miners lamp was one of Penzance's more famous sons.
 He was born in a house near to the site of his statue, where he began his experiments.
 He acquired a knighthood in 1812 for his contribution to science and was later made a baronet for his creation of the miner's safety lamp.
+One of Penzance's secondary schools is named after the famous scientist.

-Trewidden Gardens, PenzanceA tenth century cross with a wheel head and ornamented panel, stands outside the Penlee Museum in Morrab Road.
+An eleventh century cross with a wheel head and ornamented panel, stands outside the Penlee Museum in Morrab Road.
 Known as the Penzance Cross, its base bears the inscription 'Regis Ricati Crux' meaning the cross of King Ricatus.
+It was removed from the corner of the Green Market in 1807, and later erected in Morrab Gardens in 1899.
+It was later moved to Penlee Gardens and then transferred to its present position in front of Penlee Museum in 1952.

 Places of Interest

-The Egyptian House, Penzance
+The Egyptian House -

-*The Penzance Maritime Museum is well worth a visit, it has a surprising interior, re-creating an 18th century four deck man-of-war, complete with creaking floorboards and hosts displays of pieces of eight and other artefacts recovered from wrecks off the Isles of Scilly.
+Situated at 19 Chapel Street and well worth a visit, the museum has a surprising interior, re-creating an eighteenth century four deck man-of-war, complete with creaking floorboards and hosts displays of pieces of eight and other artefacts recovered from wrecks off the Isles of Scilly.

 Events in Penzance

 *The Golowan Festival, held in June.
 During this period both Causeway Head and Market Jew Street are decorated with flowers and banners.
 The festival reaching a climax on Mazey Day.
 On this day there are market stalls lining both of these streets, which are closed to traffic.
-There are colourful parades, street entertainment and musical events
+There are colourful parades, street entertainment and musical events.